leela-zero/leela-zero/README.md

 * 1 line with 1 number indicating who is to move, 0=black, 1=white, from which
 the last 2 input planes can be reconstructed
 * 1 line with 362 floating point numbers, indicating the search probabilities (visit counts) at the end of the search for the move in question.
 The last number is the probability of passing.
 * 1 line with either 1 or -1, corresponding to the outcome of the game for the player to move

 ## Running the training

 For training a new network, you can use an existing framework (Caffe, TensorFlow, PyTorch, Theano), with a set of training data as described above.
 You still need to contruct a model description (2 examples are provided for Caffe), parse the input file format, and outputs weights in the proper format.

-There is a partial implementation for TensforFlow in the training/tf directory.
+There are implementations for TensorFlow in the training/tf directory.

-It is missing the ability to dump the weights during the training.
+### Supervised learning with TensorFlow

+Assuming you have a working TensorFlow installation:

+    dump_supervised bigsgf.sgf train.out
+    training/tf/parse.py train.out

+This will run and regularly dump Leela Zero weight files to disk, as well as snapshots of the learning state numbered by the batch number.
+If interrupted, training can be resumed with:

+    training/tf/parse.py train.out leelaz-model-batchnumber

 # Todo